 Bank loans do not fall under SEC Rule 15c2-12 requirements and therefore have no corresponding disclosure guidelines.
 Even though many bank loans share the same security pledge as outstanding bonds and, in some cases, reduce resources available to repay existing debt, the existence of these agreements-and thus the risks introduced to bonds covered under Rule 15c2-12-often go undisclosed.
-Regardless of disclosure regulations, in the view of the NFMA, a bank's rights as an investor should ideally be the same as the rights of other investors in publicly issued parity debt and disclosure standards should be similar to allow the investor to assess the risks introduced by the transaction and their potential impact on parity investor holdings.
+Regardless of disclosure regulations, in the view of the NFMA, a bank's rights as an investor should be the same as the rights of other investors in parity debt, and thus should reflect the same standards of disclosure to allow the investor to assess the risks introduced by the transaction and their potential impact on parity investor holdings.